defcon-juan/rock-paper-lizard-spock/README.md

 # rpsls
-rock paper lizard spock terminal game
+rock paper scissors lizard spock terminal game

 started with the real python tutorial then added extra logic for: